Test ID: CTBBL Mycobacterial Culture, Blood

 Collection Instructions:

-2. Isolator System/SPS tubes are acceptable, but not preferred.
+2. SPS tubes are acceptable, but not preferred.

-4. Note: when sending SPS tube, it must be clearly labeled SPS.
-If label is obscured, sample may be cancelled, as ACD (yellow top) is not an acceptable tube type.
+3. Note: SPS tubes must be clearly labeled as SPS.
+If label is obscured, sample may be canceled, as ACD (yellow top) is not an acceptable tube type.

 Specimen Minimum Volume